nalamap/nalamap/README.md

-# GeoWeaver
+# NaLaMap

-GeoWeaver is an open-source platform that helps users find and analyze geospatial data in a natural way.
+NaLaMap is an open-source platform that helps users find and analyze geospatial data in a natural way.
 It combines modern web technologies with AI capabilities to create an intuitive interface for interacting with geographic information.

 ## Features